 SECURITY DEPOSIT.
-An amount deposited with the owner equal to not more than 1 month's rent.
+An amount deposited with the owner equal to not more than 2 month's rent or State or Local law.

 SINGLE PERSON.
 "Single Person" means a person living alone or intending to live alone and who does not qualify as an Elderly Family or a Displaced Person as defined in 812, or as in the remaining member of a tenant family.
 A "Single Person" may be considered a "Family" for the purpose of determining eligibility for the Housing Choice Voucher Program.